- Module Code:

 - Full Year

-Please note that on line registration alone will not give you an automatic right to attend the module.
-Please read PDF for the procedure you need to follow to finalise your module choice.
-You can download the Registration form online.
+Please note that online registration alone will not give you an automatic right to attend the module.
+You are required to fill in the Registration form.
+You can download the Registration form here.
+Please submit it to Japanese 3 module convenor, Kaori Taniguchi (email@example.com), Room 387).